 JSON Files as an External Data Source

-We recommend you read People, Events, and Properties and Common Methods before getting started here.
+We recommend you read and before getting started here.

 JSON